Are you a beginner or an advanced skier wishing to improve your skiing?

 - Explore the sensations you’ve experienced

-- Let go of the image and five your thanks to the mountain
+- Let go of the image and give your thanks to the mountain

 Go Slow, Have Patience